 Presented by The Denver Gaels, Irish sports of Hurling, Camogie and Gaelic football are showcased at the Colorado Irish Festival.
-These invitational games include teams from out of state that festival patrons wouldn’t normally have the opportunity to see.
+Local area teams will play each other to demonstrate these energetic games.

-The Denver Gaels club plays recreationally in local Denver leagues, as well as competitively in regional and national tournaments.
-The Gaels are a vibrant community with over 100 players and members, and they welcome new players throughout the year, at all levels of experience.
-Go to Denver Gaels for more information on how to get involved with these weekend games.
+The Denver Gaels adult teams play recreationally in Denver.
+They also play competitively in regional and national tournaments.
+The Gaels are a vibrant community with over 100 players and members.
+They welcome new players of all experience levels throughout the year.
+Go to Denver Gaels for more information on how to get involved.

 |Team 1||Team 2|